-Little Black Ant Control: Protect Your Home
+Little Black Ant Control for the Home

 Despite their tiny size, little black ants are very aggressive and will often assert their dominance over much larger insects in order to maintain access to food sources.
 While they rarely travel indoors, they wreak havoc on residential lawns and public parks.

 Though only one ant species is officially known within the scientific community as the little black ant, many other types of ants fit the general description.
 Other species often confused with tiny black ants include the odorous house ant (Tapinoma sessile), the crazy ant (Paratrechina longicornis), and the black carpenter ant (Camponotus pennsylvanicus).

 Size: Extremely miniscule, little black ants range in size from 1/10 to 1/8 of an inch.
 They are monomorphic, which means the colony workers are all the same size.

 Color: As their name implies, little black ants are black in color.

 Characteristics: All ants have a head, thorax, and abdomen.
 They also have segmented antennae and a petiole, which consists of one or two nodes, which is situated between the thorax and abdomen.
 Workers are wingless, while queens and reproductive ants each typically have many wings.